Tutoring: Online tutoring

 Online tutoring is another way for a student to receive academic help, either scheduled or on-demand.
 Sessions are done through an application where a student and tutor can communicate.
 Common tools include chat, whiteboard, web conferencing, teleconferencing, online videos and other specialized applets which make it easier to convey information back and forth.
 Online tutoring has relatively recently emerged as a mechanism to provide tutoring services in contrast to more traditional in-person teaching.
 Paired with in-person tutoring, some of the benefits include the opportunity for learning motivation growth for both the tutor and the tutee.

 Online tutoring is now a very popular way for students at top higher education institutions to earn money to support their studies during term time, but not all universities are in favour of this.

 One of the potential drawbacks of online tutoring stems from the influx or sensory overload of information from different materials.
 "For example, material presented in multiple modalities run the risk of interrupting the learner from a coherent learning experience, of imposing a “split attention” effect (the mind cannot concentrate on two things simultaneously), or of overloading the learner's limited supply of cognitive resources."

+The tutor ensures the development of individual educational programs for students and accompanies the process of individualization and individual education at school, university, in additional education systems.